Gofanz17/demoproject/README.md

 * Using github for posting data science project

 # Project 1 : Scrape Table Attribute from Website
-* Create a dataset (.csv file) from website with python using BeautifulSoup
+* Created a dataset (.csv file) from website with python using BeautifulSoup